Send data to Braze¶

 Data points are part of the billing and pricing structure in your Braze contract.
 Some data points are non-billable; many data points are billable.

-Customer profiles table¶
+Customer attributes table¶

 Build a table that contains all of the attributes in Braze that your brand wants to manage from Amperity.
 The columns in this table must be correctly mapped to requirements for user profile fields and should contain the list of custom attributes that will be maintained.